-This course is designed to provide students with the knowledge and expertise to isolate faults in computer systems, using the desktop computer as a model.
-Using the systems approach, the student will learn the sub-sections of a computer system and their functions.
-Typical problems with each subsection will be discussed and the impact of these problems on the operation of the entire system.
-The course will introduce students to diagnostic software and fault analysis techniques through out-of-class work using standard tools and representative computer diagnostic software.
+This course provides students with the knowledge and expertise to isolate faults in computer systems, using the desktop computer as a model.
+Using the systems approach, students learn the sub-sections of a computer system and their functions.
+Typical problems with each subsection and the impact of these problems on the operation of the entire system are discussed.
+The course introduces students to diagnostic software and fault analysis techniques through out-of-class work using standard tools and representative computer diagnostic software.
 Prerequisite: FIT1000 or FIT1010.
 (PT) Quarter Credit Hours 4.5

-CSIS2020 BUSINESS PROGRAMMING I
+CSIS2020 BUSINESS PROGRAMMING I WITH COBOL

-This course is designed to provide the student with an understanding of the use of programming in the business community.
-The student will learn how to program statements, translate into standard operations for generating reports, and file systems utilized in a business environment.
-The student will also examine how various types of storage and programming structures are implemented in the programming language.
-In addition, students will perform problem solving in the area of simple business functions.
-Program designing, charting, coding, debugging, testing, execution and documentation will be accomplished.
-Topics include accessing files, decision structure, looping structures, report design, program structure, data types, data manipulation, and control break processing.
+This course provides students with an understanding of the use of programming in the business community.
+Students learn how to program statements, translate into standard operations for generating reports, and use files in a business environment.
+Students also examine how various types of storage and programming structures are implemented in the programming language.
+In addition, stu-dents perform problem solving in the area of simple business functions.
+Design, chart, code, debug, test, execute and document programs.
+Topics include accessing files, decision structure, looping structures, report design, program structure, data types, data manipulation, tables and control break processing.
 Prerequisite: CSIS1000 or CSIS1020 or CSIS1030 or CSIS1040.
-Quarter Credit Hours 4.5
+Ouarter Credit Hours 4.5